How to Title Property in Your Real Estate IRA

 - You must provide the contract to Advanta IRA stating that the IRA is the buyer of the real estate.
-Advanta IRA will need you (our client) to have initialed and signed the contract, indicating the client’s approval of the terms.
+Advanta IRA will need you (our client) to initial and sign the contract, indicating the client’s approval of the terms.

 - You would also complete a Real Estate Purchase Authorization Form, giving Advanta IRA the details of the purchase and also letting us know what company will be acting as closing agent for the transaction.